eruizc-dev/eruizc-dev/website/src/blog/en/java-with-neovim.md

 })
 ```

-You should be able to open any java file or project and see the Language
+You should have a working client and server, open any Java project to see the
-Server loading, it may take a while but you should be able to see information
+Language Server loading.
+It may take a while but you should be able to see
-about unused variables and syntax errors.
-There are also new commands available
+information about unused variables and syntax errors.
+There are also new
-inside a java file, you can type `:Jdt` and autocomplete the options.
+commands available inside a Java file, you can type `:Jdt` and autocomplete the
+options.

 **Note**: Python3 and Java 17+ is required for jdtls to work.
 If you run
 into any issues try executing the binary directly from the command line
-(I already told you the path).
-You can also call `:JdtShowLogs` to get
+(I already gave you the path) or call `:JdtShowLogs` to get client logs.
-information from nvim-jdtls.

 <h3 id="add-lombok-support">2b.
 Add Lombok Support</h3>

-Add the javaagent to JDTLS with the flag `-javaagent` pointing to the location
+Add the Java agent to JDTLS with the flag `-javaagent` pointing to the location
 of `lombok.jar`.
 If you used Mason.nvim, it already came with your JDTLS
 instalation.
-Update nvim-jdtls configuration to look like this:
+Update nvim-jdtls setup like this:

 ```diff-lua
  -- ftplugin/java.lua: add arguments to jdtls script